Kenny Howes: History

-1996 – 2002

-In 1996, Howes and drummer Kelly Shane relocated to the Atlanta, GA area, and began work on Howes' next CD Back To You Today! (released 1998).
+In 1996, Howes and drummer Kelly Shane relocated to the Atlanta, Georgia area, and began work on Howes' next CD Back to You Today! (released 1998).
 The disc's cover art was an unintentional nod to Grand Funk Railroad's "Pointing Finger" logo.

 While piecing together a new group, Howes joined the psychedelic pop band Orange Hat (playing the Vox Continental organ), with whom he recorded the CD Pufferfish and continued to perform live until 2002.
 He rejoined Orange Hat ten years later, and continues to record and perform with the band.

 In 1998 a lineup stabilized for his new group, Kenny Howes & the Yeah!, comprising Howes, Shane, guitarist Jason NeSmith (of Orange Hat, later of Casper and the Cookies) and bassist Kyle Harris (later of The Diamond Center).
 The group was a popular draw in both the Atlanta and Athens, GA indie rock scenes.

-Also, starting in 1998, Howes also began performing regularly at the annual International Pop Overthrow power pop music festival in Los Angeles.
+Also, starting in 1998, Howes also began performing regularly at the annual International Pop Overthrow music festival in Los Angeles.
 He would typically perform with local L.A. backing musicians, although KH&Y did perform at the festival as a group in 2000, at the El Rey Theatre.

 In 2000, Howes signed a licensing/distribution deal with short-lived indie label SecondHeaven.com, who released The Right Idea, a compilation of remixed songs from Howes' first three CD releases, which were now out of print.

 Kenny appears briefly in Glenn Tilbrook's film One for the Road, accompanying the Squeeze frontman in an impromptu 2001 living room concert in Atlanta.

-Howes and his band began work on their first group recording in 2000 at Chase Park Transduction studios in Athens, GA, recorded by NeSmith and David Barbe of Sugar.
+Howes and his band began work on their first group recording in 2000 at Chase Park Transduction studios in Athens, Georgia, recorded by NeSmith and David Barbe of Sugar.
 (Some pre-production was done in Hoboken, NJ with producer Don Fleming.)
-These sessions, which featured a re-working of Kirsty MacColl's "They Don't Know," were released in a small run of CDs on Royal Fuzz Records as Kenny Howes & the Yeah! in late 2001; the album was re-titled Until Dawn and re-released on TallBoy Records in 2002, to greater distribution and acclaim.
+These sessions, which featured a re-working of Kirsty MacColl's "They Don't Know", were released in a small run of CDs on Royal Fuzz Records as Kenny Howes & the Yeah! in late 2001; the album was re-titled Until Dawn and re-released on TallBoy Records in 2002, to greater distribution and acclaim.

-TallBoy Records also commissioned KH&Y to contribute to a special 7-inch record containing four artists' renditions of The Move's "Do Ya," which was released in 2002.
+TallBoy Records also commissioned KH&Y to contribute to a special 7-inch record containing four artists' renditions of the Move's "Do Ya", which was released in 2002.
 The group also contributed a recording of Wings' "Venus and Mars/Rock Show" to the Demagogue Records compilation Love in Song: An Atlanta Tribute To Sir Paul McCartney (2000).

 KH&Y disbanded in December 2001.
 Howes performed with a new lineup in the Atlanta area for most of 2002; he then toured the northeast and midwest US with fellow singer/songwriter Robbie Rist in October of that year.